r-huijts/xcode-mcp-server/docs/tools-overview.md

 To use the tools effectively:

-1. First set the active project if not automatically detected.
+1. First set the active project if not automatically detected using `set_project_path`.
+2. Navigate to relevant directories using `change_directory`, `push_directory`, and `pop_directory`.
-2. Use the appropriate tools based on your project type (regular, workspace, or SPM).
+3. Use the appropriate tools based on your project type (regular, workspace, or SPM).
-3. Check the tool descriptions for required parameters.
+4. Check the tool descriptions for required parameters.

 For workspace and CocoaPods projects, the server will automatically detect the project structure and provide appropriate support.